October 13, 2017

 Don't Panic, Take Action

-The first tendency is to panic...
-It's completely normal to feel a range of emotions when facing unemployment, including fear and frustration.
-However, try to stay as calm and positive as possible.
+Try to stay as calm and positive as possible.
 Maintaining a positive mindset will help you approach the situation with clarity and confidence.

 Then once the shock wears off and before you consider anything else, you'll want to take a deep breath and review the following steps:

-• File for Unemployment - If you've lost a job that you've worked for a while, be sure to contact your local resources to find out the procedures and requirements for filing for unemployment benefits.
-The requirements vary from state to state so get full details from your local unemployment office or office of job and family services.
+• File for Unemployment - If you've lost a job that you've worked for a while, be sure to contact your local job and family services and unemployment resources to find out the procedures and requirements for filing for unemployment benefits.
+Check into these resources even if you were fired.

 • Consider Options for Health Insurance - Are you eligible to get coverage on someone else's plan?
 If not consider individual health insurance plans or COBRA.
 You may also qualify for a plan under the Affordable Healthcare Act.
-Another option would be to contact Anthem Blue Cross to determine if they have a plan that fits your needs.
+Another option would be to contact Anthem Blue Cross to determine if they have an affordable plan that fits your needs.
 Weigh the options provided by your former employer as well.

 If there are no other health plans that you qualify for, check with your local county department of Job and Family Services to see if you qualify for their plans.
 Search Google using the terms "the name of your local county + job and family services" You can also search for "the name of your local county + Medicaid".

 • Evaluate Your Assets.
 Gather your statements for savings, investments, 401k plans, stock options etc. you may have had from your employers and decide on the pros and cons (tax penalties) of making a withdrawal.
-Let depleting your assets be a last resort, however if you need money to survive and you don't have other sources, it's really a no brainer.
+Let depleting your assets be a last resort, however if you need money to survive and you don't have other sources, it's really a no-brainer.

 Consider using only the amount that will cover you for the time frame that will avoid disaster, and keep things going until unemployment or any other benefits get started, and/or you find your next opportunity.